 Note: MSM is not to be confused with the (entirely different) compound MMS (miracle mineral supplement).4

-MSM heals painful tooth root infection in root-canalled teeth:
+MSM heals painful tooth root infection in root-canalled teeth: a testimonial

 An 80 year old woman who had three teeth in her upper jaw root-canalled some 25 years earlier developed a serious infection in these teeth.
 Throbbing, they became painful to the point of keeping her awake at night.
 She initially took an antibiotic which worked until she discontinued it and its effect wore off.
 She did another two rounds of the same with identical results and finally developed thrush.
 Only at this point did she start taking MSM (at a dose of three teaspoons daily) and applying the MSM crystals night and day to her gums.